Grow Lights for Your Hydroponic Garden – Minneapolis St. Paul, MN

 For each type of bulb, the light output is centered on the color spectrum as shown in this chart, and measured in Kelvin Temperature.
 As you’ll learn, each type of bulb is best suited for different uses in the indoor garden.

 - High Intensity Discharge (HID) Lighting – Both Metal Halide (MH) and High Pressure Sodium (HPS) bulbs fall into this category.
-Their intensely bright light makes them ideal for lighting indoor plantings.
-Both require Reflector housings and Ballasts to operate.
-In almost all cases, the same reflectors and switchable ballasts can be used to for both MN and HPS bulbs.
-The area that these forms of lighting can cover depends on their wattage.
-Ranging from 150 watts to 1000 watts, a single fixture can cover from a small self-contained hydroponics garden up to 20-40 sq. ft.
+Their intensely bright light makes them ideal for indoor planting.
+Both require reflector housings and ballasts to operate.
+In almost all cases, the same reflectors and switchable ballasts can be used to for both MH and HPS bulbs.
+The area covered by these powerful lamps depends on their wattage.
+Ranging from 150 watts to 1000 watts, a single fixture can cover from a small self-contained hydroponics garden up to 20-40 square feet.
 Large installations will require multiple fixtures.
 Since HID lamps create a great deal of heat, proper venting or even ducting and fans are usually needed.

-- Metal Halide – These bulbs produce an intense light of blue-white spectrum – excellent for vegetative plant growth.
+- Metal Halide – These bulbs produce intense light in the blue-white spectrum – excellent for vegetative plant growth.
 A plant grown under a metal halide light will often exhibit increased leaf growth and strong stem and branch development.
 They are less suited for the flowering and fruiting stages of most plants.

 - High Pressure Sodium – These lamps produce an orange light, which simulates the autumn sun.
-This light is best for fruiting and flowering – flowers and fruit will be larger and more prolific when these lights are used.
+This light is best for fruiting and flowering – flowers and fruit will be larger and more prolific when these bulbs are used.
 Flowers and vegetables finished off under high-pressure sodium will show tighter, stouter blossoms with increased yields.
 High-pressure sodium lights are often used in commercial greenhouses.
 If there is to be only one light source for the entire life of a flowering plant, HPS is the best economical choice.
 Many indoor and hydroponics gardeners switch between MH and HPS bulbs, depending on the growth cycle.
-Almost all lighting systems from Interior Garden support both types of HID bulbs.
+Almost all lighting ballasts and reflectors from our Minnesota gardening store support both types of HID bulbs.

 Essential Plant Lighting Rules